renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 For this reason, before we can run our program, we will have to provide at least one implementation for `Dealer`.

+> See the Ceylon Language Specification's chapter on [interfaces](http://ceylon-lang.org/documentation/1.0/spec/html/declarations.html#interfaces) for the full story.

 ### Benefiting from syntax-sugar for operators

 Ceylon provides some *syntax sugar* to make code more readable through the use of certain interfaces.